-It’s that time of year where you will be bombarded with l00’s, if not millions, of quick fix schemes.
+It’s that time of year where you will be bombarded with l00’s, if not millions, of quick-fix schemes – these things are some of the reasons why you are struggling to lose weight.
 Diets, detoxes, cleanses, you name it.
 Programs that are promising “X” number of pounds lost in a month or less.

 We are getting close to January 1st, and that’s when everyone starts a new diet.
 Don’t get sucked into the vortex.

-If you want to get started on the right foot, then keep reading.
+If you want to get started on the right foot, then keep reading about the Five Reasons Why You Are Struggling to Lose Weight.
 If you’re looking for a quick fix and rapid fat loss, then you can leave out of the virtual door.
 I’ll be here when you are ready to put your health first, with open arms.

 White knuckling and banning foods is a temporary solution with significant health repercussions.